AntonUBC/kaggle_wnv_prediction/README.md

 The data set included 8 years: 2007 to 2014.
 Years 2007, 2009, 2011 and 2013 were used for training while remaining four years
 were included in test data.
 This competition was particularly challenging for two reasons:

-- it required a considerable amount of feature engineering to extract useful information from weather and spraying data
+- it required a considerable amount of feature engineering to extract useful information from location, weather and spraying data
 - the modelling strategy must have taken into account the time series nature of the data (e.g. potentially different yearly patterns in WNV outbreaks)